wftutorials/laravel-tutorial2/Tutorial.md

 Route::redirect('/home', '/login');
 ```

-The results is shown below.
+The result is shown below.

 [testing_redirection.gif]

 ## Redirecting to another route

 Let's try to redirect from a route to another route.
-In your `web.php` we add the below
+In your `web.php` we add the code below

 ```php
 Route::get('/admin', function () {